quinnmp/RYMtoMP3/README.md

 For example, if I wanted to prefer YouTube and ignore this album length discrepancy check, I would run

 `node ./main.js {rym link} -y -i`

+## Development
+I wrote this script for my own personal use so it certainly isn't perfect and is not widely tested.
+If you test this and find issues, feel free to leave an issue or PR or otherwise contact me.